-Figure 4-2 presents the performance scores for the ten Essential Public Health Services (with score ranges).
+Figure 4-2 presents the performance scores for the Ten Essential Public Health Services (with score ranges), which were calculated using the survey results and qualitative data collected during the Task Force retreat.
 While no areas overall were ranked as No or Minimal Activity (0%-25%), neither were any areas ranked as Optimal Activity (75%-100%).
 All areas were ranked as Moderate (25%-50%) or Significant Activity (50%-75%).
 The essential service "assuring a competent workforce" had the greatest variability in scores.
 The highest-scoring ES by far was ES 6 (Enforce Laws), at 75%.
-Performance of ESs 1, 4, 8, and 10all scored between 46 and 48%, indicating opportunities for improvement in the following services:
+Performance of ESs 1, 4, 8, and 10 all scored between 46 and 48%, indicating opportunities for improvement in the following services:

-- 1: Monitor health status - 4: Mobilize partnerships
+- 1: Monitor health status

+- 4: Mobilize partnerships

-- 8: Assure workforce - 10: Research/Innovations
+- 8: Assure workforce

+- 10: Research/Innovations